xamarin/xamarin-macios/docs/website/mmp-errors.md

 ### <a name="MM0008">MM0008: You should provide one root assembly only, found {0} assemblies: '{1}'

+### <a name="MM0009"/>MM0009: Error while loading assemblies: *.

+An error occurred while loading the assemblies from the root assembly references.
+More information may be provided in the build output.

 ### <a name="MM0010">MM0010: Could not parse the command line arguments: {0}

 <!-- 0013 is unused -->